 And when their storied history is recalled, Generator is masterful.
 “I’m Running” clocks in at just over seven minutes, its extended form and rhythmic twists and turns echoing the through-composed, rococo rock of “Roundabout” or “Perpetual Change.”
 And the first half of “Final Eyes,” with its heavenly acoustic guitars and layered Anderson vocals, wouldn’t sound out of place on The Yes Album.

 The first single from Big Generator contained the only songs written by solo band members and perfectly summed up the extremes of the album.
 Rabin’s “Love Will Find a Way” is an instantly radio-friendly pop hit which topped the US charts for three weeks in 1987.
 But the B-side, Anderson’s emotional “Holy Lamb (Song for Harmonic Convergence),” is a gorgeous, spiritual plea for human kindness and enlightenment.
 Indeed, “Holy Lamb” closes the album, with the profound statement that “…all we need to know is that the future is a friend of yours and mine.”

-Big Generator guided Yes into that friendly future; in the three decades since, Yes’ unique ability to change with the times while staying true to their core sensibilities has cemented their legacy as one of the premiere rock bands of their generation.
+Big Generator guided Yes into that friendly future; in the three decades since, Yes’ unique ability to change with the times while staying true to their core sensibilities has cemented their legacy as one of the premier rock bands of their generation.
 This particular album has aged surprisingly well, holding up better than many of their peers’ offerings from the same time period.
 It is the sound of master musicians and songwriters finding their footing in a new sonic landscape and emerging stronger for it.

 Photo: Yes by Mike Coppola / Staff (courtesy Getty Images)